 If you cannot get hold of chocolate with 60% cocoa solids try mixing ⅓ milk chocolate (with 30% cocoa solids) and ⅔ dark chocolate (with 70% cocoa solids).

-Coffee: the optimal choice is to use coffee beans that have been freshly ground at home.
+Coffee: Ideally use coffee beans that have been freshly ground at home.
 If this is not an option for you, pick up some ground espresso coffee powder and run with that.

-- Texture.
-Whole milk is the best option for creating a wonderful top that could be used to create some beautiful latte art (a skill I’m yet to master but keen to acquire).
+Milk: The best option for this creamy Irish mocha coffee is whole (full-fat) milk.
+The higher fat content compared to semi-skimmed milk makes all the difference.
+Whole milk is also the best option for creating a wonderful microfoam top that could be used to create some beautiful latte art (a skill I'm yet to master but keen to acquire).

-- Heat the milk in a pan with the chocolate and stir until melted.
+- Step 1: Heat the milk in a pan to scalding but do not let it boil.
+Add the chocolate and stir until melted.

-- Warm your coffee mug or glass by filling with very hot water whilst you make the drink.
+- Warm your coffee mug or glass: Fill it with very hot water whilst you make the drink.
 Discard the hot water when you are ready to serve the mocha.
+This step helps ensure the drink is served at a great temperature.

-- If you intend to create some latte art for this Baileys and coffee drink, reserve half of the milk before adding the chocolate.
-Steam the reserved portion using the wand on your coffee machine and pour into the drink at the end to create a stylish cream-free top to your hot Baileys drink.
+- Add latte art: If you intend to create some latte art for your homemade Baileys coffee drink, reserve half of the milk before adding the chocolate.
+Steam the reserved portion using the wand on your coffee machine and pour it into the drink at the end to create a stylish cream-free top to your hot Baileys drink.

 - Taste the drink before adding any sugar to it.
 This Baileys and coffee drink is sweet enough for my tastes, but feel free to add a little extra sweetness if you think otherwise.